Tuesday, August 8, 2023

 Paul, who is visiting his older brother Theo, admits he has no friends and simply wants to sit on the couch for the entire two weeks he's there.
 When he gets lost, it is a Taiwanese girl, Pei-Jing who offers to help the distraught American.

-Pei-Jing who has to deliver star fruit to her family, takes Paul around Taiwan, introducing him to her culture: the delicious food, her elderly grandparents, and her religious beliefs and her cousin Wallace, who eventually helps Paul home.
+Pei-Jing who has to deliver star fruit to her family, takes Paul around Taiwan, introducing him to her culture: the delicious food, her elderly grandparents, her religious beliefs and her cousin Wallace, who eventually helps Paul home.

-For Paul there are two journeys he experiences: the physical journey to get back to his brother Theo's apartment and the internal journey where he is forced to relate to others because he's lost in a strange city.
+For Paul there are two journeys he experiences: the physical journey to return to his brother Theo's apartment and the internal journey where he is forced to relate to others because he's lost in a strange city.
+He is also forced to learn about another culture very different from his own.

 Pei-Jing and Wallace help Paul with both journeys.

-Pei-Jing however has the more significant impact as she challenges the assumptions Paul, as an American has about Taiwanese people and their culture.
+Pei-Jing however has the more significant impact as she challenges the assumptions Paul, as an American, has about Taiwanese people and their culture.
 When he first meets Pe-Jing he is astonished she speaks English.
 When she takes him to her aunt and uncle's shui jiao restaurant, Pei-Jing encourages Paul to try to pronounce the Mandarin words properly.
 A visit to her elderly grandparents shows Paul the value and respect Pei-Jing has for them.
 At the Buddhist temple, Paul's view that Pei-Jing's beliefs are "exotic" upset her and she tells him, "Your culture isn't the 'normal' culture.
 And mine isn't the 'weird' culture."
 Gradually, Paul comes to appreciate Pei-Jing's culture, enjoying the food, appreciative of how complex the Chinese characters are, and experiencing the beauty of the rice fields and the mountains.

 Pei-Jing and Wallace are stunned to learn that Paul has few friends.
 But when he tells them that his fear of being rejected leads him to leave friends if there are any signs of conflict, Pei-Jing tells Paul that overcoming these obstacles makes a friendship stronger.
 At first Paul is upset but later realizes that his fear of failure has paralyzed his life.
 The helping isn't all one-sided though.
 Paul encourages Pei-Jing not to give up on her dream to own a tea shop in Taiwan where people can have real British tea.